BonhamLab/presentation_gsbs_micro/main.typ

 == Lots of open questions

 #text(24pt)[
-- What gene are enabling adaptation to salt?
+- What genes are enabling adaptation to salt?
   - RNAseq during growth / transfer experiments
-  - Microbial genetics experiments
+  - Microbial genetics experiments #pause
 - Are there variants in salt-tolerance genes in global human-associated _B. infantis_ stains?
   - We have thousands of infant metagenomes to explore
 - Do other gut-associated Bifidos have different salt tolerance? (competition?)